IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 - “This comprehensive meta-analysis reports a significant protective effect of a vegetarian diet versus the incidence and/or mortality from ischemic heart disease (-25%) and incidence from total cancer (-8%).
 Vegan diet conferred a significant reduced risk (-15%) of incidence from total cancer.”
 [Pubmed:26853923](https://pubmed.ncbi.nlm.nih.gov/26853923/){:target="_blank"}
 - “The World Health Organization has classified processed meats including ham, bacon, salami and frankfurts as a Group 1 carcinogen (known to cause cancer) which means that there's strong evidence that processed meats cause cancer.
 Eating processed meat increases your risk of bowel and stomach cancer.”
 [Source](https://www.cancercouncil.com.au/1in3cancers/lifestyle-choices-and-cancer/red-meat-processed-meat-and-cancer/){:target="_blank"}
 - “The Academy of Nutrition and Dietetics and Dietitians of Canada consider well-planned vegetarian and vegan diets "appropriate for individuals during all stages of the lifecycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes".”
 [Source](https://digitalcommons.andrews.edu/cgi/viewcontent.cgi?article=2985&context=pubs){:target="_blank"}
+- Check [this playlist](https://www.youtube.com/playlist?list=PL5TLzNi5fYd9lgvt0-8Oi9BIQ-jO2PBD3){:target="_blank"} to learn how bad eggs are, especially [this video](https://www.youtube.com/watch?v=RtGf2FuzKo4){:target="_blank"} about the relationship between the egg industry and the US government.

 <img src="{{site.baseurl}}/images/other/MilkHealth1.png" width="500"/>
 <img src="{{site.baseurl}}/images/other/MilkHealth2.png" width="500"/><br>